pattontim/supermemo.js/README.md

 We are capable of loading videos from youtube more quickly.
 The server does this by running a server with a cached [youtubei.js Innertube](https://github.com/LuanRT/YouTube.js) player and serving the MPD to the player for streaming.

+## Using youtube video archive feature

+You can archive videos and they'll be loaded instead of from youtube.
+To do this, in your browser go to http://localhost:3000/archive/<youtube_id_here>/ and wait until you get an OK message.
+From that point on, the video will be loaded from file storage.

 ## Help